 ‘Close the door,’ The Lieutenant flicked a hand towards the door.

-The Mayor stood and greeted Luke as he entered.
-He was a short man with features that always reminded Luke of Hollywood actor, Al Pacino.
+The Mayor stood as Luke entered.
+He was a short man with features that always reminded Luke of Al Pacino.

 ‘So this is the Detective you were telling me about, huh…?’
 The Mayor said with a smile.
 He extended both his hands and greeted Luke with a firm two-handed hand shake.